CodeMaster7000/Cookie-Clicker/README.md

 ## About

 A classic cookie clicker game, programmed in Python, using the `Turtle` module.

+## How to Play

+Click the cookie as fast as you can to rack up countless clicks.
 Enjoy!

 ## Instructions for Use